Edwin Ríos Player Props: Cubs vs. Rangers

 Rangers Pitching Rankings (2022)

-- Rangers pitchers combined to surrender 169 total home runs last year (one per game).
-That ranked 12th in baseball.
+- Rangers pitchers combined to allow 169 total home runs at a rate of one per game (12th in the league).

-- The Rangers are sending Eovaldi (1-0) to make his second start of the season.
+- Gray (0-1) makes the start for the Rangers, his second of the season.

-- The righty last appeared on Saturday against the Philadelphia Phillies, when he went five innings, allowing three earned runs while giving up six hits.
+- His most recent appearance came on Tuesday against the Baltimore Orioles, when the right-hander threw 6 1/3 innings, surrendering two earned runs while giving up four hits.

 © 2023 Data Skrive.
 All rights reserved.